abharw/abharw/README.md

 ###

-<p align="left">When I'm not coding, you'll find me on nature walks, solving murder mysteries, or hunting for the best food spots in New York and Pittsburgh.<br><br>I'm working on a Git-like version control system for AI models and prompts that aims to become the standard toolchain for managing AI application development workflows from experimentation to production.</p>
+<p align="left">When I'm not coding, you'll find me on nature walks, watching murder mysteries, or hunting for the best food spots in New York and Pittsburgh.<br><br>I'm working on a Git-like version control system for AI models and prompts that aims to become the standard toolchain for managing AI application development workflows from experimentation to production.</p>

 ###